-Oatmeal Biscuits are soft sweet biscuits made from flour, oatmeal, butter, honey and milk.
-They are delicious for breakfast with scrambled eggs or omelettes.
-Or you can enjoy them for dinner with stews or soups.
-I love to serve them with Baked Creamy Herb Parmesan Eggs or Creamy Asparagus Potato Soup.
+Oatmeal Biscuits are soft, sweet biscuits made from flour, oatmeal, butter, honey, and milk.
+They are delicious for breakfast with scrambled eggs or omelets.
+You can also enjoy them for dinner with stews or soups.

-Oatmeal Biscuits are such a treat.
-They are one of our family favorites and so simple and quick to make.
-You can serve them with fresh fruit, roasted chicken or even pasta.
-They are spiced up with a little bit of cinnamon and ground cloves and lathered with honey and butter.
+Oatmeal Biscuits are a treat.
+They are one of our family favorites and are simple and quick to make.
+You can serve them with fresh fruit, roasted chicken, or even pasta.
+They are spiced with a little bit of cinnamon and ground cloves and slathered with honey and butter.
+I love to serve them chicken gnocchi soup or pan-fried chicken.

 - I have always found that real unsalted butter is best in biscuits.
 There is just something about butter that makes everything better.